GHL workflow checklist

 Get the checklist

-Use the checklist to identify whether the issue is the source path, trigger, filters, contact state, timing, DND status, re-entry setting, or a workflow conflict.
-If the workflow affects real leads, bookings, payments, or client delivery, reply with one example and I can point you to the right audit path.
+Separate source-path, trigger, filter, contact-state, timing, DND, re-entry, and conflict problems before making changes.
+If real leads, bookings, payments, or client delivery are affected, reply with one redacted example and I can point you to the right audit path.

 • Best fit: a real GHL form, calendar, funnel, pipeline, payment, or contact-update path is failing.